 In today’s complex world, especially with the service pivots necessitated by the pandemic, the conditions to be successful are constantly shifting, requiring people from all sectors to lead with a new kind of courage and skill.
-The Leadership Learning Lab helps leaders to become a more adaptive leader and take time to learn, practice, and experiment with new skills acquired in the Lab.
-The Lab hosts monthly workshops at five regional sites, with Oceana and Manistee leaders together at the Lakeshore Resource Center in Ludington.
+The Leadership Learning Lab helps leaders to become a more adaptive leader and to take the time to learn, practice, and experiment with new skills acquired in the Lab.
+The Lab hosts monthly workshops at five regional sites, with Oceana, Mason and Manistee leaders together at the Lakeshore Resource Center in Ludington.
 The Lab aligns with the Oceana Foundations’ strategic efforts to support capacity building among local nonprofits.

-This three-year program has supported 17 leaders in a wide range of positions across Oceana County.
+This program has supported 26 leaders in a wide range of positions across Oceana County.
 Providing a trusted space for rising nonprofit leaders to develop their talents and a plan for the impact they wish to make within their local communities is invaluable.
 The Lab is an investment into planting the seeds of open communication and support between different organizations, not only between the nonprofit leaders but also amongst the participating foundations.